Neurosis (band): Visuals

-From 1990 to 1993, Adam G. Kendall was recruited to create visuals and perform live with the band.
-Following his departure from touring, Pete Inc. took over the job, although Kendall continued to contribute visuals for the band until as late as 1997.
+From 1991 to 1993, Adam G. Kendall was recruited to create visuals and perform live with the band.
+At this point, keyboardist Simon McIlroy also began contributing to developing the band's visuals.
+Following Adam Kendall's departure from touring, Pete Inc. took over the job, although Kendall continued to contribute visuals for the band until as late as 1997.
 Kendall also shot the footage for the "Locust Star" video.

-Josh Graham took over live visuals in early 2000 as Pete wasn't "cutting the mustard" (in the words of Steve Von Till), and created album artwork for 2004's The Eye of Every Storm, 2007's Given to the Rising, and 2012's Honor Found in Decay, as well as re-designs for the reissues of Souls at Zero and Enemy of the Sun.
+Josh Graham took over live visuals in 2000 as Pete wasn't "cutting the mustard" (in the words of Steve Von Till), and created album artwork for 2004's The Eye of Every Storm, 2007's Given to the Rising, and 2012's Honor Found in Decay, as well as re-designs for the reissues of Souls at Zero and Enemy of the Sun.
 Graham and Neurosis amicably parted ways in late November 2012 via an announcement on the band website.
 He was not replaced and the band ceased to use live visual media.

 Often experimental and psychedelic in nature, Neurosis' visual media have added to the reputation of their live performances.
 Many of the visuals for their tours supporting Through Silver in Blood are taken from Ken Russell's film Altered States.
 Other images are included in the enhanced portion of the Sovereign EP, and on the A Sun That Never Sets DVD video release.
 The majority of the DVD release was directed by Graham, with an additional video by Chad Rullman.